meyburdj/jobly_backend/buglog.md

   a. mock the data
   b. rollback db each time so that getting an id would always be consistent
   c. test to see if it is a type of int
+Solution: went with c, simple and quick.

+2. users.test.js - Two test failures for applications, feature not used just yet.